orblivion/ntfy/.sandstorm/README_DETAILS.md

     * Make sure grain sharing via copying an API URL token doesn't work
     * Make sure grain sharing via copying an API URL token issued during "experimental" period doesn't work
 - [ ] Keepalive
     * No integrations, close all ntfy tabs.
-Try listening on json stream and waiting for it to fall asleep.
+Try listening on json stream and waiting for it to fall asleep (look up the correct amount of time).
         [ ] Send a message after to see if it picks it up on the same connection [ ] Listen for keepalive messages (TODO instructions here) [ ] How is battery life compared to expected values from the Internet?
 (TODO baseline here)